pachinko2821/blog/iampachinko/content/posts/plight-of-unsanitized-function-calls/index.md

 On the tutanota desktop application, click on the hyperlink in the email received.
 Observe that the calculator application opens.
 You may need to confirm execution of the application in some cases.
 ![tuta-rce](images/tuta-rce.png)

+# The Fix Deployed
+Tutanota decided to fix the issue by adding a warning/confirmation dialouge before opening any links that are not http/https.
+This seemed like a good fix to me, as:
+- It is confirmed that the user actually wants to open said link.
+- It does not affect the use of legitimate deeplinks.

 # Timeline
 - September 26th 2023, 7:20 AM UTC, Reported to Tutanota